-Telecommunications providers (i.e., entities providing telecommunications on a non-common carrier basis) should complete the table contained in Figure 1 to determine whether they meet the de minimis standard.
+Telecommunications providers providing telecommunications on a non-common carrier basis and interconnected VoIP providers should complete the table contained in Figure 1 to determine whether they meet the de minimis standard.
 To complete Figure 1, potential filers must first complete Block 4 of the Telecommunications Reporting Worksheet and enter the amounts from Line 423(d) and 423(e) in Figure 1.
 Telecommunications providers whose estimated contributions to universal service support mechanisms would be less than \$10,000 are considered de minimis for universal service contribution purposes and will not be required to contribute directly to universal service support mechanisms.
-Use Figure 1 to calculate estimated universal service contributions for the period January 2004 through December 2004.
+Use Figure 1 to calculate estimated universal service contributions for the period January 2005 through December 2005.